redpencilio/deliver-email-service/README.md

 # Example Structure

 This service relies on a certain structure.
-By default it searches for an "outbox" folder to find the emails that need to be send, a "failbox" for emails that have failed etc. You can modify the structure in the code as needed but if you want to use the defaults then you can just migrate the following file: [HERE](https://github.com/aatauil/app-deliver-email/blob/master/config/migrations/20190122110800-mailbox-folders.sparql)
+By default it searches for an "outbox" folder to find the emails that need to be send, a "failbox" for the emails that have failed etc..
+You can modify the structure in the code as needed but in case you want to use the default, then you can migrate the following file: [Migration file](https://github.com/aatauil/app-deliver-email/blob/master/config/migrations/20190122110800-mailbox-folders.sparql)

 If you havent yet worked with the migration service then you can find a detailed explanation on how to migrate a file to your database [HERE](https://github.com/mu-semtech/mu-migrations-service).

 The migration file is included by default when using the example app: (app-deliver-email)[https://github.com/aatauil/app-deliver-email]
-When the file has succesfully migrated to your backend then the mailbox & folder structure in the backend should look like this:
+When the file has succesfully migrated to your database, then the mailbox & folder structure in the backend should look like this:

 ![exampleStructure](https://user-images.githubusercontent.com/52280338/98683867-d361c080-2365-11eb-9c4d-7a800f393106.png)

-<sup><b>!!
-Emails + header boxes are displayed only for illustration purposes & are NOT included in the migration file by default</b></sup>
+<sup><b>Emails & header boxes are displayed only for illustration purposes.
+They are NOT included in the migrations file by default</b></sup>

 <br> <br>
-# Environment Variables

-The following environment variables can be added to your docker-compose file.
-You can find the list below sorted by which subject they are closest related to.
-All the environment variables are meant to be added under the email-delivery-service environment section in your docker-compose file.

 # Ontology & Prefixes

-This deliver-email-service is build around the (Nepomuk Message Ontology)[http://oscaf.sourceforge.net/nmo.html]
+This deliver-email-service is build around the [Nepomuk Message Ontology](http://oscaf.sourceforge.net/nmo.html)

 | Prefix  | URI |
 |---|---|